OPEN UP THE CITY !

 - Rich diverse and inspiring examples of spaces and buildings, in time and space, which gave users quality of life and space even in a rather dense urban situation.
 Which give feeling of freedom, openness and relation to nature, …

-The collected examples (in phase 1) will form the base of the conceptual research by design.
+- Conceptual examples and developed documents of phase 1 will form the base of the conceptual research by design.

 Phase 4. (week 9 – 13)

-Further development of architectural and urban design project on specific Brussels sites (analyzed in ph.
-2)
+- Further development of architectural and urban design project on the Brussels site (analysed in phase 3)